ViGrey/neszip-example/README.md

 **_neszip Example is created by Vi Grey (https://vigrey.com) <vi@vigrey.com> and is licensed under the BSD 2-Clause License.
 Read LICENSE for license text._**

+#### A blog post with details about how this works can be found at https://vigrey.com/blog/this-nes-rom-also-zip-file

 #### Description:

 This neszip example will create an NES ROM file that is also a ZIP file that contains its own source code.
 Using the source code to build a the NES ROM file will also embed the ZIP file within it as well, making another NES ROM file that is also a ZIP file that contains its own source code.
 This is a recursive NES ROM and ZIP polyglot file.